Panama House is a Latin American all-day restaurant and bar overlooking Bondi Beach on Campbell Parade.

 The menu straddles Australian and Latin American flavours.
 The name comes from the concept of “gathering cultural identities and ideas and transporting them to new shores – with the Panama Canal being at the centre of those shipping routes between Latin America and Sydney” (Geraint Coles, co-founder)

 The restaurant has undeniable style and is a favourite haunt of Sydney’s young, bold and glorious.
-The South American-styled ‘food of the people’ is simple, flavoursome and looks better on the plate than you would think, considering the basic visual appeal of the originals.
+The South American-styled ‘food of the people’ is simple, flavoursome and looks better on the plate than you would think, considering the wholesome appeal of the base ingredients.

 Talking of tacos, these are our top Mexican Restaurants in Sydney

 It also boasts a quality cocktail menu, one of the best in Sydney.
 Reimagined classics like Pina Coladas, Alabama Slammers and Blue Hawaiians with contemporary twists and modern spirits.
 The PH Margarita is awesome, and is said to take nearly three weeks to make.
-The resident mixologist should be applauded.
+With dedication like this, resident mixologist should be applauded.